Daily readings

 Friday, October 23, 2026

 Saint John of Capistrano, Priest.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint John of Capistrano, Priest